FuzzyGrim/blog/_posts/2021-06-21-privacy-alternatives.md

 [Librewolf](https://librewolf-community.gitlab.io/) - A fork of Firefox, focused on privacy, security and freedom.
 It's basically Firefox, but with all the tweaks mentioned before.

-[TOR browser](https://www.torproject.org/download/) - The best choice if you need an extra layer of anonymity.
+[Tor browser](https://www.torproject.org/download/) - The best choice if you need an extra layer of anonymity.
 It's a modified version of Firefox that will help you to protect yourself against tracking, surveillance, and censorship.

 ## Search Engine